orterforth/orterforth/README.txt

                   of ;CODE and during installation instead of inline assembler definitions.

+ rlns ( n -- n )  Aligns the stack value according to CPU
+                  requirements.
+Used in CREATE when adding the name field and in other non-aligned
+                  dictionary operations.
+(ALIGNED is not part
+                  of this version of fig-Forth.)

  rxit ( -- )      Exits orterforth (and returns to the shell,
                   BASIC prompt or equivalent).